hellohaptik/chatbot_ner/docs/adding_entities.md

   db.populate(entity_data_directory_path=csv_directory)
   ```

   > Note: It is advised that you put the csv files inside some directory in the repo.
-(E.g. chatbot_ner/data/entity_data/) because the repo is mouted inside the container so the files will available bot inside and outside the container
+(E.g. chatbot_ner/data/entity_data/) because the repo is mouted inside the container so the files will available both inside and outside the container

 - Once done, you can exit the shell and then exit the container